JasonGeppelt/PyGame-Tower-Defense/README.md

 # Overview

-{Provide a description of your team project.
-Describe how to use the software.}
 This is a tower defense game.
 In order to play, you will need to install pygame and dbmongo.
 dbmongo: python -m pip install pymongo
 pygame: python3 -m pip install -U pygame --user